captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 that places most of our logic and dependencies in a services package.
 This allows our handlers to focus on request and response logic, and gives us a single point to find application logic.

-Start by creating a new `users.go` file in the `internal/services` package.
-This file will hold the definitions for our user service.
+Start by adding the following struct, constructor function, and methods to the `internal/services/users.go` file.
+This file will hold the definitions for our user service:

-Next, add the following struct, constructor function, and methods to the `users.go` file:

 ```go
 // UsersService is a service capable of performing CRUD operations for